vuminhtue/SMU_Workshop_Linux/_episodes/04-working_with_files_and_directories.md

 The `cp` command works very much like `mv`, except it copies a file instead of moving it.
-We can check that it did the right thing using `ls` with two paths as parameters --- like most Unix commands, `ls` can be given thousands of paths at once:
+We can check that it did the right thing using `ls` with two paths as parameters --- like most Linux commands, `ls` can be given thousands of paths at once:

 ~~~